ethankong113/shoplife/docs/README.md

 [heroku]: www.herokuapp.com

 ## Minimum Viable Product
-ShopLife is a web application for discovering nearby products and organizing a shopping tour.
+ShopLife is a web application for discovering nearby products and organizing a shopping trip.
 It is built with Ruby on Rails and React/Redux.

 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README